mcStargazer/hf/README.md

 <br>Second script to run each business day after about 9:15pm Eastern Time.
 Gathers End-Of-Day numbers for each of the S&P500 companies through the [Quandl](https://www.quandl.com/) API.
 I didn't like the way the Quandl weekly summarization was working when I tested it, so I wrote my own weekly aggregation function.
 Data is inserted into the 'daily_data' and 'weekly_data' database tables.

 **hf.conf**
 <br>A sample configuration file used to hold credentials.
+You'll want to edit this file to reflect your particular situation.
 I placed this file in the /etc/local subdirectory.

 **hundredfold.sql**
 <br>Some potentially useful maintenance SQL.
 Also, contains notes and SQL for installing the mysql database on a Linux machine.
+You'll want to edit this file to reflect your particular situation.

 **local-hf**
 <br>Sample cron job definitions.
+You'll want to edit this file to reflect your particular situation.
 I placed this file in the /etc/cron.d subdirectory.

 **make_metrics.py**
 <br>Third script to run each business day.
 Functions and metrics as interpreted by me from "[The New Trading for a Living](https://www.amazon.com/New-Trading-Living-Psychology-Discipline/dp/1118443926/)" (2014) by Alexander Elder.
 These include more or less: Exponential Moving Average, Force Index, Average True Range, Impulse, MACD-fast, MACD-slow, MACD-H, Stock Price Above (or, Below) EMA, and stock price Advance/Decline.